semaphoreci/docs/docs/docs/using-semaphore/jobs.md

       jobs:
         - name: 'Job #1'
           commands:
-            - echo 'this is job
+            - echo "this is job 1 of block 2"
   # highlight-end
 ```